Margot Klausner: Early life and career

 Margot Klausner was born and raised in Berlin, Germany, to Dora and Julius Klausner.
-As a young woman, Klausner studied theatre and art history in Berlin, before moving to Mandatory Palestine in 1926 with her husband Yehoshua Brandstaetter.
+As a young woman, Klausner studied theatre and art history in Berlin, before moving to Mandatory Palestine in 1931 with her 2nd husband Yehoshua Brandstaetter.
 It was after meeting Klausner was instrumental in the decision to bring the Moscow-based Habimah Theatre troupe to Palestine on a tour of the country in 1927.

 In 1933, Klausner and Brandstaetter started Urim, a film production company and produced Land of Promise, their first documentary film.
 Land of Promise won an award at the Venice Film Festival in 1935, and Urim produced several other films shortly after including; Avodah (1935), Tomorrow is a Wonderful Day (1947), and Out of Evil (1950).
 In 1936, Klausner acquired 50% of Carmel newsreels, and acquired the other half in 1938.
 Carmel-Herzliya was a major producer of Israeli newsreels until 1968, eventually being supplanted by the advent of television.
 In 1949, Klausner and Brandstaetter founded Israel Motion Picture Studios Herzliyyah Ltd, the first film studio in Israel, with their personal funds.
 Israel Motion Picture Studios Herzliyyah Ltd housed the first film laboratory in Israel, and over the next 25 years the company produced over 100 feature films, 1,000 documentaries, 390 newsreels, 850 advertisements, 1,100 video productions and 850 color satellite transmissions.

 Later life and career

 In her later life, Klausner continued to produce films in the Israeli film industry.
 Klausner also became active in the Israeli parapsychological community, although this aspect of her legacy did not garner much attention outside of Israel.
 Klausner founded the Parapsychology Society in Israel, and served as chairman.
 From 1968 to 1971, Klausner published Mysterious Worlds: A Journal of Parapsychology.
 Klausner's two children both entered the film industry.
-Her daughter Miriam Spielman ran Herzliya Studios after her death, and her son Amos Mokadi became an actor and producer.
+Her daughter Miriam Spielmann - her husband Zvi Spielmann ran Herzliya Studios after her death, and her son Amos Mokadi became an actor and producer.
 In 1975, Klausner died in Tel Aviv, Israel.